 Homeschool Admissions Information

-What kind of high school curriculum are you looking for from homeschooling applicants?
 We recommend the following high school courses as the best preparation for students pursuing enrollment at Berry:

-- 4 years of English (grammar, composition, literature, etc)
+- 4 years of English (grammar, composition, literature, etc.)

 - 4 years of Mathematics (to include Algebra I, Algebra II, Geometry or Trigonometry, and a fourth level of math that exceeds Algebra II, such as Algebra III, Advanced Algebra/Trig, PreCalculus, Calculus or Statistics)

 - 3 years of Social Sciences (such as history courses, economics, government, civics, geography, psychology and sociology)

 - 3 years of Natural Sciences (such as biology, chemistry, physical science, physics, environmental science, anatomy, etc.)